bltlab/seqscore/README.md

 * The chunk encoding (BIO, BIOES, etc.) must be specified using the `--labels` flag.
 * Both files need to use the same chunk encoding.
 If you have files that use different chunk encodings, use the `convert` command.
-* You can get output in different formats using the `--score-format` flag.
-Using `--score-format delim` will produce tab-delimited output.
+* You can get output in different formats using the `--output-format` flag.
+Using `--output-format delim` will produce tab-delimited output.
 In the delimited format, you can specify the `--full-precision` flag to output higher numerical precision.
 * In the default (pretty) output format, numbers are rounded "half up" at two decimal places.
 In other words, 57.124 will round to 57.12, and 57.125 will round to 57.13.
   This is different than the "half even" rounding used by `conlleval` and other